Lighthouses of the United States: New Jersey

 Preservation Award in 2005.
 In 2007, the interior of the building

 was renovated.
 In 2015 a local contractor contributed his labor to repaint the lighthouse.
-Efforts are underway
+Efforts were underway

 to acquire and restore the adjoining former Coast Guard station.